jayllo-c/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AddExamExecutionSequenceDiagram.puml" alt="Sequence Diagram for the execution of `addExam` Command" />

-Note: `deleteExam` follows a similar structure, differing in the arguments parsed and the methods called on the `Model` component (e.g. deleteting from `UniqueExamList` instead of adding to it).
+Note: `deleteExam` follows a similar structure, differing in the arguments parsed and the methods called on the `Model` component (e.g. deleting from `UniqueExamList` instead of adding to it).

 <br>